AlexeiTipenko/HIST3814ProjectWebsite/docs/reflection.md

 My greatest weakness was probably procrastination and trying to get things to work perfectly the first time.
 A lot of the stress involved with this course was getting stuck on something small last minute and not quite being able to fix it.
 In terms of perfectionism, I would expect things to work right away after running a command or finishing an exercise.
 In the world of software, that almost never happens.
 When these expectations are constantly ruined by some unknown error, I can easily burn out.
 I've been getting better at that by scheduling my work better and forcing myself to get away from the computer.

-This has been one of my favorite course at Carleton to date.
+This has been one of my favorite courses at Carleton to date.
 It was very refreshing to see how technology can interact with the humanities in such a meaningful way.